 School Terms and Holidays:

 School term dates and holidays are set by the Ministry of Education and will vary from year to year.
 The school year is divided into four terms with holidays (for the children) of two weeks each in April, July and September/October, with the main Christmas holidays in late December/January.
 Parents will be informed of term dates and statutory holidays through the newsletter.

 The jade polo shirt with navy monogram forms part of the sports uniform and can be worn with blue track pants/shorts.
 It is a basic requirement for students Year 4-6.
 Shirts can be purchased from the office.
 Younger children may purchase sports tops, if they wish.

-Parents are issued with a list of stationery requirements at the beginning of each year, in preparation for the new year class.
+Parents are issued with a list of stationery requirements at the beginning of each year (this can also be accessed online), in preparation for the new year class.
 Most ongoing requirements can then be purchased through the school office.
 A new entrant stationery pack is available for purchase at enrolment time.